 Over the course of an emergence, males congregate in “choruses” or singing aggregations, usually in high, sunlit branches.
 Females visit these aggregations and mate there, so choruses contain large numbers of both sexes.

-Males of all Magicicada species (each described individually in the species section) produce alarm sounds when handled, calling songs that attract males and females to the chorus, and one or more courtship calls when approaching and attempting to mate with females.
-Five different male acoustic signals have been described for the -decim and -cassini cognate species.
-Samples of most of these sounds are included below.
-These species have calling and courting signals that differ in pitch (frequency) and other characteristics, but the signals have have similar structures, so they can be described together.
+Males of all Magicicada species (each described individually in the species section) produce alarm sounds when handled.
+Magicicada also have an unusually complex repertoire of signals used in various contexts associated with mating.
+These signals include acoustical calling songs that attract males and females to the chorus, and one or more acoustical courtship calls when approaching and attempting to mate with females.
+Different male acoustical signals have been described for the -decim and -cassini cognate species.
+Samples of most of these sounds are included on the relevant species pages.
+Within the species groups, acoustical signals may differ in pitch (frequency) and other characteristics, but the signals have have similar structures, so they can be described together.
 The functions of these signals are not entirely understood, but they have been given names to indicate their suspected function.
 The acoustical behaviors of the -decula species have not been as well characterized.

 Female Magicicada produce timed “wing flick” signals in response to male calls, and the timing of this signal in relation to the male call is species-specific for species of the same life cycle.
 The signal consists of a quick flick of the wings that creates a broad-frequency sound that can vary from a gentle rustle to a sharp pop.
 Males are able perceive both the visual and acoustic components of the wing-flick.